MECE – A Guide to the MECE Principle With Applied Examples

 - A group of people below 50 years and another group of 50 years and above is MECE.
 No person can be in both groups - mutually exclusive - but every person is in either one of them – collectively exhaustive

 - A group of people below 50 years and another group with people from 40 to 70 years is not MECE, as people from 40 to 50 years belong to both groups - they are not mutually exclusive – and people above 70 are in neither one of the groups – they are not collectively exhaustive.

 Be MECE in profitability cases to split costs and revenue in an issue tree

 The MECE methodology is famously used at McKinsey.
-McKinsey interviewers along with other firms will especially look whether you are able to structure information in a MECE format.
-During a case, MECE is also helpful for calculation.
+McKinsey interviewers along with other firms will especially look at whether you are able to structure information in a MECE format.
+During a case interview, MECE is also helpful for calculation.
 Many well-known frameworks, such as Cost-Benefit, 4Cs, Porter’s Five Forces are all designed with the MECE principle in mind.

 The example below, from the "Startup vs. Consulting case" on PrepLounge, shows how costs are typically broken down in a MECE way.
 Subsequently, an issue tree-like format is used to break down the estimation into its basic components for easier approximation of data.